 African History Classes

-In keeping with Jaku Konbit's values of community, culture and identity, we are proud to have our complimentary African history classes taught by Dr. Clyde Ledbetter Jr., who has been teaching and publishing on subjects in African World Studies for over a decade.
+You do not want to miss our next series of complimentary classes on the Early History of the African Renaissance.
+In keeping with Jaku Konbit's values of community, culture and identity, we are proud to bring back Dr. Clyde Ledbetter Jr. who has been teaching and publishing on subjects in African World Studies for over a decade.

-Designed for adults and young people alike, Dr. Ledbetter's classes are free and open to all-ages.
-Each eight-week course will be interactive using readings, lectures, discussions and audio/visual materials.
+Designed for all ages, this eight-week course will be interactive using readings, lectures, discussions and audio/visual materials.
 Classes will be led in a way that allow you to look to the past and consider the connections between the historical experiences and intellectual thought of peoples of African descent.

 Here are some images from one of our sessions: